nilnullzip/acc-meteor/readme.md

     cd acc-meteor
     meteor

 At this point the app will be running on the dev machine and can be accessed at: http://localhost:3000/.
-Your dev machine will likely not support the accelerometer, so it won't capture any samples.
-However, it will have a view of the database.
+Your machine will likely not support the accelerometer, so it won't capture any samples.
+However, it will be able to view the database.

-Now open the app on your mobile phone accessing the dev machine.
-Obviously will need to substitute your dev machine's IP address for "localhost" in the URL.
-You should see a lively display of changing sample data on the mobile.
-The page opened on the server will show the data live as it is saved in the database.
+Now open the app page on your mobile phone.
+(Obviously will need to substitute your dev machine's IP address in the URL.)
+You should see a lively display of changing data/info.
+The page opened on the server will show the data changing live as it is saved in the database.

 ### Access the database